or1426/maths/README.md

 87 4i ) x def
 x
 returns a vector with elements 87,4i
+N.B. the def operator returns the value that was defined so the first example above returns 3
 ##Note
 If you do anything not mentioned above then enjoy your free seg fault!